seydar/jjavrum/README.md

   -> breadth
 * avg percentile position of subject
-* avg percentile position of verb
-* # of words not in dictionary (foreign words, degrammaticization)
-* frequency list of n-grams (1, 2, 3 word phrases)
+* avg percentile position of verb x # of words not in dictionary (foreign words, degrammaticization) x frequency list of n-grams (1, 2, 3 word phrases)
   -> take top 5, cut down if results are better
 * "writing down the word" vs "writing the word down"